foxBMS/foxBMS-primary/doc/sphinx/hardware/schematics/schematics.rst

 The following figures are giving information on the schematics of foxBMS.
 This includes the BMS-Master, the BMS-Extension, the
 BMS-Interface and the BMS-Slave.
 As the BMS-Master and BMS-Extension were designed as one unit, the schematic may include blank pages.

 Board layout and schematic files are available on their dedicated GitHub `repository <https://github.com/foxBMS/foxBMS-hardware>`_.
-This repositroy also contains the bill of material as csv files and a pdf version of the schematics.
 To open them, please download `CadSoft Eagle <http://www.cadsoftusa.com/>`_.
+This repository also contains the bill of material as csv files and a pdf version of the schematics.